+Menu Sub-Menu Notes

+IP IP Address Indication only.
+The current IP address.

+DHCP Enable As for WUI, see Section 9.3.

+Static IP Address

+Network Mask

+Gateway

-Menu Sub-Menu Notes IP DHCP Enable As for WUI, see Section 5.4.3.
-IP Address Network Mask Gateway Disable Web Password When you select this, it will not be necessary to enter password credentials when opening the WUI.
+Disable Web Password When you select this, it will not be necessary to enter password credentials when opening the WUI.

 Restore global defaults to reinstate the default password.

 Note : If a web interface is already open, it may be necessary to log in with no credentials entered.

-6.4.9 Misc
+12.4.9 Misc

-Menu Sub-Menu Notes Misc External Power Output Enables a DC output on the Eclipse Data connector which will be at the battery voltage.
+Menu Sub-Menu Notes

+Misc External Power Output Enables a DC output on the Eclipse Data connector which will be at the battery voltage.

 See Section 3.5, and Section 3.8.2 for pinout.

 QR Code When the QR code is scanned, it will pass the RF settings to a phone.

 Engineering Mode This mode is reserved for use at DTC.

+SW Version Information only.

+Board Revision Information only.

+License RF Information only.

+License Encoder Information only.

+Temperature Information only.

-6.4.10 Restore Defaults
+12.4.10 Restore Defaults

 Menu Sub-Menu Notes

-Restore Defaults Config As for WUI, see Section 5.4.6.
+Restore Defaults Config As for WUI, see Section 11.4.1.

 Globals

 Configs + Globals

 IP + Configs + Globals

-6.4.11 USB
+12.4.11 USB